 Best Bars for Wings in Philadelphia

 Hot, sticky, spicy or sweet, there's hardly any better bar food than juicy, finger-licking wings.
-According to Food and Wine, we've got some of the best wings in the whole country — North Broad's Alla Spina landed a spot on the magazine's recent Best Chicken Wings in the U.S. list.
+According to Food & Wine, Philly is home to some of the best wings in the whole country — North Broad's Alla Spina landed a spot on the magazine's Best Chicken Wings in the U.S. list.
 There are actually many great places to get your wing fix in Philly.
-Check out the best bars for wings in Philadelphia, just in time for the Super Bowl.
+Check out the best bars for wings in Philadelphia, just in time for Super Bowl XLVIII on Sun., Feb.
+2.

-El Camino Real: This Northern Liberties Mexican is one of the few places to offer a vegetarian option along with regular smoked chicken wings ($9/$8).
+El Camino Real: This Northern Liberties Mexican is one of the few places to offer a vegetarian option along with regular smoked chicken wings and pig wings ($9/$16).

-Fergie's: Deep-fried and seasoned chicken wings with mild, spicy, or limerick house sauce will satisfy at this Midtown Village hang ($6).
+Fergie's: Deep-fried and seasoned chicken wings with mild, spicy, the face-melting Limerick house sauce, or Pete's spicy with coffee and brown sugar will satisfy at this Midtown Village hang.
+Vegetarian wings also available with your choice of sauce ($7.50).

 Good Dog Bar: This 15th Street pub's burger is legendary, but their wings are pretty darn good too.
-Enjoy 10 jumbo wings smoothered in house wing sauce ($12).
+Enjoy 10 jumbo wings smothered in house wing sauce ($14).

-Growlers: This new Bella Vista bar has a unique sauce options, including Jameson BBQ, Mongolian BBQ, a special house belnd, or Tandoori-style (baked).
+Growlers: This Bella Vista bar has a unique sauce options, including Jameson BBQ, Really Hot, or Growlers House Sauce.

 The Industry: Try the General's Wings at this Pennsport spot, which bring a pound of jumbo chicken wings with General Tso's sauce ($12).